mingzhang-yin/mingzhang-yin.github.io/index.md

   I am a 4th year Ph.D. student at
   <a href="https://www.utexas.edu">The University of Texas at Austin</a> , <a href="https://stat.utexas.edu">Department of Statistics and Data Sciences</a>
   where I am advised by
   <a href="https://mingyuanzhou.github.io">Prof. Mingyuan Zhou</a>.
-Before coming to UT, I was mathematics undergraduate at <a href="http://www.fudan.edu.cn/en/"> Fudan University</a>.
+Before coming to UT, I received B.S. in mathematics at <a href="http://www.fudan.edu.cn/en/"> Fudan University</a>.
   I am broadly interested in statistical machine learning and some of my interests are
   <p>
   <ul>